about

 A.

-I often worked on small teams responsible for big regions, where issues that surface are immediately taken seriously due to the implications to a large user and manufacturing base… small decisions affect millions of people.
-From fields to factories to distribution channels and office staff — an established business losing pace in high growth markets mean eventual job losses across the board, in countries where there sometimes aren’t safety nets for employees.
-These are seen as real consequences, even when emerging market declines are unlikely to affect the share price of a large multinational.
+I often worked on small teams responsible for big international regions, where issues that surface are immediately taken seriously due to the implications to a large user and manufacturing base… small decisions affect millions of people.
+From fields to factories to distribution channels and office staff — an established business losing pace in high growth markets could mean eventual job losses across the board, in countries where there sometimes aren’t safety nets for employees.
+These are seen as real consequences, even when emerging market declines are unlikely to affect the share price of a large multinational, due to the currency value.

 Q.